omran95/chatroom/README.md

 ### Features
 - Real-time chatting using websockets.
 - Services **are stateless** and can be horizontally scaled.
-(Redunduncy)
+(Redundancy).
-  - `room`: creates rooms and handles messages
+  - `room`: creates rooms and handles messages.
   - `subscriber`: maintains Kafka subscriber topics for each room in a Redis cluster.

-- gRPC for low-latency and high-throughput inter-service communication
+- gRPC for low-latency and high-throughput inter-service communication.
-  - with retry, timeout, and circuit breaker
+  - with retry (Exponential backoff with jitter), timeout, and circuit breaker.
 - Graceful shutdown.
 - Observability using Prometheus for service monitoring and OpenTelemetry + Jaeger for distributed tracing.
 - Pub/Sub using Kafka.